akashbhadouria/Color-Flipper/README.md

 # Color-Flipper
-Generate randome colors and see the color name on go.
+Generate random colors and see the color name on the go.
+How cool is that, isn't it!

 ## Hosted site